Coming to America: Plot

-In the wealthy African nation of Zamunda, crown prince Akeem Joffer grows weary of his pampered lifestyle on his 21st birthday and wishes to do more for himself.
-When his parents King Jaffe and Queen Aoleon present him with an arranged bride-to-be, Akeem takes action.
-Seeking an independent woman who loves him for himself and not his social status, Akeem and his best friend/personal aide Semmi travel to the New York City borough of Queens and rent a squalid tenement in the neighborhood of Jackson Heights under the guise of poor foreign students.
+In the wealthy African nation of Zamunda, crown prince Akeem Joffer grows weary of his pampered lifestyle and wishes to do more for himself without servants at his every whim.
+On his 21st birthday, King Jaffe and Queen Aoleon present him with Imani Izzi, an arranged bride-to-be.
+Akeem spends a few minutes alone with Imani and, after making her perform ridiculous actions, convinces his father to give him 40 days to visit the outside world before his wedding to Imani commences.
+Seeking an independent woman who can think for herself and love him for himself and not his social status, Akeem and his best friend and personal aide, Semmi, travel to the New York City borough of Queens and rent a squalid tenement in the neighborhood of Jackson Heights under the guise of being poor foreign students.

-Beginning their search for Akeem's bride, they are invited by local barber shop owner Clarence to a rally raising money for the neighborhood.
-During the rally, Akeem encounters Lisa McDowell who possesses all the qualities he is looking for in a woman.
-Upon his insistence, he and Semmi get entry-level jobs working at the local fast-food restaurant called McDowell's, a McDonald's knockoff owned by Lisa's widowed father Cleo McDowell.
+Beginning their search for Akeem's bride, Akeem and Semmi are invited by local barber shop owner Clarence to a rally raising money for the neighborhood.
+During the rally, Akeem encounters Lisa McDowell and finds that shes possesses all the qualities he is looking for in a woman.
+Upon his insistence, he and Semmi get entry-level jobs working at McDowell's, a McDonald's knockoff restaurant owned by Lisa's widowed father Cleo, who is dodging trademark infringement accusations from McDonalds.

-Akeem's attempts to win Lisa's love are complicated by Lisa's lazy and obnoxious boyfriend Darryl Jenks whose father owns Soul Glo (a Jheri curl–like hairstyling aid).
-After Darryl announces their engagement—without Lisa's consent—to their families, she starts dating Akeem who claims that he comes from a family of poor goat herders.
+Akeem's attempts to win Lisa's love are complicated by Lisa's lazy and obnoxious boyfriend, Darryl Jenks, whose father owns Soul Glo (a Jheri curl–like hairstyling aid).
+Akeem agrees to accompany the two of them along with Lisa's sister, Patrice, on a double-date to a basketball game where he is recognized by an immigrant from Zamunda.
+After stopping an armed robber who has hit McDowell's on multiple occasions, Akeem and Semmi are invited to a soiree at Cleo's home in Jamaica Estates, but Cleo assigns them duties instead of treating them as guests.
+At the soiree, Darryl announces his engagement to Lisa to their families, which infuriates her as she has not consented to any engagement.
+She breaks up with Darryl and starts dating Akeem.
+Meanwhile, Semmi hooks up with Patrice and tells her a half truth: he admits that they actually come from an African kingdom but claims that he, himself, is the wealthy prince and Akeem the servant.